-What we do Health education We work in some of the most remote parts of India and Bangladesh, where many communities are completely isolated and lack basic health information and support.From water and sanitation, to identifying diseases such as leprosy, health information is vital to these communities where health facilities are sparse.
+What we do Health education We work in some of the most remote parts of India, Bangladesh and Mozambique, where many communities are completely isolated and lack basic health information and support.From water and sanitation, to identifying diseases such as leprosy, health information is vital to these communities where health facilities are sparse.
 Health education vans Our health education vans take the health messages to the people.
 Out on the road for weeks at a time, they visit villages to educate people about maintaining good health and teaching them about the symptoms of leprosy, tuberculosis, lymphatic filariasis and other diseases which prevail in poor communities.A driver and a member of our staff take to the roads with several different types of health education activities.
-Here are just a few: Film shows Street plays Magic shows Songs Posters, flipcharts and picture books Radio announcements School based health education In both India and Bangladesh we visit schools to teach children the signs of leprosy and TB so that they may be able to recognise symptoms not only on themselves, but also on their families.
+Here are just a few: Film shows Street plays Magic shows Songs Posters, flipcharts and picture books Radio announcements School based health education In both India, Bangladesh and Mozambique we visit schools to teach children the signs of leprosy and TB so that they may be able to recognise symptoms not only on themselves, but also on their families.
 We screen any children with suspected symptoms and train teachers so they are able to send children for treatment.Leprosy has a profound stigma attached to it.
 During schools visits we’ll drive out myths about leprosy through talks, films and health information leaflets.
 We encourage children to be more accepting of their classmates who are affected by leprosy.
-Last year we reached 78,000 children in India and Bangladesh through schools health education.
+Last year we reached 155,000 children in India, Bangladesh and Mozambique through schools health education.
 It costs just £25 to conduct a school programme reaching 100 children.